 In addition, you highlighted in your presentation (January 2011) the following WHOIS related work and efforts.
-Our report will consider the studies on Privacy/Proxy and WHOIS Accuracy in detail, and will note our general concern at the recent trend within ICANN for commissioning expensive reports, and then doing nothing with them.
-This is a comment directed at the highest levels of the organisation and community.
+Our report will consider the studies on Privacy/Proxy and WHOIS Accuracy in detail, and will note our general concern at the recent trend within the ICANN Community of commissioning expensive reports, and then doing nothing with them.
+This is a comment directed at the highest levels of the organisation and community, and is not a criticism of the Compliance Team.
+Nevertheless, we would welcome a more joined up approach in future, which would view such studies as a resource for the benefit of the entire ICANN Community, and we encourage the Compliance Team to develop follow up measures within 3 months of the publication of studies funded by ICANN the corporation (no matter which entity within the Community commissioned the study) which are directly relevant to your work, eg those relating to WHOIS accuracy.
 Whilst it is laudable to adopt an evidence based approach, there must be tangible, measurable follow up in order to capitalize on the investment made in the reports.

 What the stakeholders told us